-Market Reference: Provides a market frame of reference for evaluating our compensation arrangements (current or proposed), understanding compensation trends among comparable companies and reviewing other compensation and governance-related topics that may arise during the course of the year.
-To this end, we regularly evaluate industry-specific and general market compensation practices and trends to ensure that our program features and NEO pay opportunities remain appropriately competitive.
-When determining salaries, target bonus opportunities and annual long-term incentive grants for NEOs, the Committee considers the performance of the Company and the individual, the nature of an individual's role within the Company, experience in the officer's current role, as well as input from its independent compensation consultant, among other variables.

-• TSR Performance: Measures our relative TSR performance for purposes of determining a portion of the value of the performance- based awards under our long-term incentive plan.
+- Market Reference: Provides a market frame of reference for evaluating our compensation arrangements, understanding compensation trends among comparable companies, and providing a frame of reference for any governance topics that arose during the year.
+We regularly evaluate industryspecific and general market compensation practices and trends to ensure that our program features and NEO pay opportunities remain appropriately competitive. - TSR Performance: Measures our relative TSR performance for purposes of determining a portion of the value of the performance-based awards under our long-term incentive plan.
 We must achieve an attractive TSR relative to our peer group to deliver a target-level award.
 Please see "Long-Term Incentives" for more information about performance-based awards.